Writing Center Fellows

 - A copy of your internal transcript from TigerHub (unofficial version as a pdf).

-- A 5-10 page sample of your academic writing (may be excerpted from a longer paper).
+- A 2-10 page sample of your academic writing (may be excerpted from a longer paper).
+Scientific writing samples may be shorter.

 - Optional: A sample of written feedback you’ve provided to a peer writer.
 Rising sophomores might choose to submit a letter composed for a Writing Seminar draft workshop, but any form of written feedback is welcome.

-Due to the large number of applicants, late materials will not be considered.
-Application review and interviews take place each year during the Spring semester.
-Hiring decisions are typically made in late May or June.
-In past years, the large pool of candidates has made the hiring process highly competitive.
+Application review and interviews take place each year during March and April.
+Hiring decisions are typically made in early May.
+In past years, the large pool of candidates has made the hiring process competitive.
 We’re grateful for your enthusiasm!

 Questions?
 Contact Gen Creedon at email@example.com.